atharvasakpal/AquaAir/Streamlit Backup/Backup readme.txt

 2- Homepage (contains text data for the home page of MainAPP) 3- AQI_prediction (Has functions defined which are called in the MainAPP.py file) 4- About section is already written in MainAPP.py

+KEEP ALL 3 FILES IN THE SAME FOLDER !!

+Thanks,
+AtharvaSakpal